Al-Wakwak: Identification

 East of China are the lands of Waqwaq, which are so rich in gold that the inhabitants make the chains for their dogs and the collars for their monkeys of this metal.
 They manufacture tunics woven with gold.
 Excellent ebony wood is found there.

 Gold and ebony are exported from Waqwaq.

-The Suma Oriental of Tomé Pires mentioned that the people of Java has "many fine hounds with collars and rings of gold and silver", matching ibn Khordadbeh description of Waqwaq.
+The Suma Oriental of Tomé Pires mentioned that the people of Java have "many fine hounds with collars and rings of gold and silver", matching ibn Khordadbeh description of Waqwaq.
 Michael Jan de Goeje offered an etymology that interpreted it as a rendering of a Cantonese name for Japan.
 Gabriel Ferrand identified it with Madagascar, Sumatra or Indonesia.
 Tom Hoogervorst argued that the Malagasy word vahoak, meaning "people, clan, tribe", is derived from the Malay word awak-awak, "people, crew".
 Ann Kumar agrees with Hoogervorst, and identifies Wakwak as Indonesia, and argued the possibility of ancient Indonesian attack on Africa's east coast.

-Al-Idrisi's world map from 1154.
-Al-WaqWaq is shown in the southeast near the left-hand side of the map.

 The tenth-century Arab account Ajayib al-Hind "Marvels of India" by Buzurg ibn Shahriyar gives an account of invasion in Africa by people called Wakwak or Waqwaq, probably the Malay people of Srivijaya or Javanese people of Mataram kingdom, in 945–946 AD.
 They arrived in the coast of Tanganyika and Mozambique with 1000 boats and attempted to take the citadel of Qanbaloh, though eventually failed.
 The reason of the attack is because that place had goods suitable for their country and for China, such as ivory, tortoise shells, panther skins, and ambergris, and also because they wanted slaves from the Bantu peoples (called Zeng or Zenj by Arabs, Jenggi by Javanese).
 The existence of black Africans was recorded until the 15th century in Old Javanese inscriptions and the Javanese were still recorded as exporting black slaves during the Ming dynasty era.
 According to Waharu IV inscription (931 AD) and Garaman inscription (1053 AD), the Mataram kingdom and Airlangga's era Kahuripan kingdom (1000–1049 AD) of Java experienced a long prosperity so that it needed a lot of manpower, especially to bring crops, packings, and send them to ports.
 Labor was imported from Jenggi (Zanzibar), and possibly Pujut (Australia), and Bondan (Papua).
 According to Naerssen, they arrived in Java by trading (bought by merchants) or being taken prisoner during a war and then made slaves.